ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 When developing the application, you may want to test against only one backend.
-As the simulator can use three potential environments: kafka with local strimzi, Rabbitmq and IBM MQ, we have setup different docker compose configuration to run those middleware separately.
+As the simulator can use three potential environments: kafka with local strimzi, Rabbitmq and IBM MQ, we have setup different docker compose configurations to run those middleware separately.

 ### RabbitMQ alone, running the application in dev mode